Every tech project needs a project engineer.

 Return on investment

 So why doesn’t every project have a project engineer?
-One reason is that it can be challenging to justify this role to a project’s sponsors.
+One reason is that it can be challenging to justify this role to project’s sponsors.
 Project engineers cost money, and it is difficult to create a “return on investment” calculation for their presence, because the cost of making team members perform the repetitive, boring, irritating, error-prone tasks that a project engineer removes can be hard to measure.